naturalis/puppet-role_storage-analytics/README.md

-puppet-role_storage-analytics
+puppet-role_storage_analytics
 ==================

-storage-analytics role manifest for puppet in a foreman environment.
+storage_analytics role manifest for puppet in a foreman environment.
 Deployment of software and scripts supporting https://github.com/naturalis/storage-analytics

 Parameters